 Description

-House.
-Early C19; eaves raised and doorway altered mid C19.
-Red brick in Flemish bond.
-Slate roof.
-EXTERIOR: 3 storeys above cellars and 3 bays.
-The windows are sashed without glazing bars and have rubbed brick flat arches.
-The doorway, in the left-hand bay, has a painted stone or stucco surround with flanking lights, a bracketed cornice, and a blocking course.
-Above the door, which has 6 panels with raised moulded borders, is a semicircular overlight.
-The facade has a timber modillion gutter cornice.
-Chimneys to left and right.
-INTERIOR: not inspected.
-RCHM records staircase rebuilt c1850.
-SUBSIDIARY FEATURES: the basement area is enclosed by iron railings on low stone copings.
-(An Inventory of the Historical Monuments in the City of York: RCHME: Outside the City Walls: London: 1975-: 62).
+Number 52 is a house dating from the early 19th century, with alterations to the eaves and doorway made in the mid-19th century.
+It is constructed of red brick in Flemish bond and has a slate roof.
+The building has three storeys above cellars and features three bays.
+The windows are sashed without glazing bars and are topped with rubbed brick flat arches.
+The doorway, located in the left-hand bay, has a painted stone or stucco surround with flanking lights, a bracketed cornice, and a blocking course.
+Above the six-panel door, which has raised moulded borders, is a semicircular overlight.
+The facade is finished with a timber modillion gutter cornice, and there are chimneys at both the left and right ends.
+The interior has not been inspected, but records indicate that the staircase was rebuilt around 1850.
+The basement area is enclosed by iron railings on low stone copings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.